Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 first division a

-Matt Miazga started and played 90 minutes in Anderlecht’s 0-0 draw with Waasland-Beveren on Friday.
+Matt Miazga started and played 90 minutes in Anderlecht’s 0-0 draw with Gent on Sunday.

-Brendan Hines-Ike started and played 90 minutes in Kortrijk’s 2-1 loss to Cercle Brugge on Saturday.
+Mark McKenzie started and played 90 minutes in Genk’s 0-0 draw with Mechelen on Saturday.

-Mark McKenzie started and played 90 minutes in Genk’s 3-2 loss to Club Brugge on Sunday.
+Joe Offord came off the bench and played 15 minutes in Waasland-Beveren’s 3-2 loss to Royal Antwerp on Friday.

-Chris Durkin started and played 90 minutes in Sint-Truiden’s 2-0 loss to Mouscron on Saturday.
+Brendan Hines-Ike dressed but did not play in Kortrijk’s 3-1 loss to Sporting Charleroi on Saturday.

-Joe Offord came off the bench and played one minutes for Waasland-Beveren.

 Netherlands